morganstanley/modern-cpp-kafka/doc/KafkaConsumerQuickStart.md

 We'd recommend users to cross-reference them, --especially the examples.

-Unlike Java's KafkaConsumer, here we introduced two derived classes, --KafkaAutoCommitConsumer and KafkaManualCommitConsumer, --depending on whether users should call `commit` manually.

 ## KafkaConsumer (`enable.auto.commit=true`)

 * Automatically commits previously polled offsets on each `poll` (and the final `close`) operations.